Igor Grabar

 Igor Emmanuilovich Grabar (И́горь Эммануи́лович Граба́рь, 25 March 1871 - 16 May 1960) was a Russian Post-Impressionist painter, publisher, restorer and historian of art.
 Grabar, descendant of a wealthy Rusyn family, was trained as a painter by Ilya Repin in Saint Petersburg and by Anton Ažbe in Munich.
 He reached his peak in painting in 1903–1907 and was notable for a peculiar divisionist painting technique bordering on pointillism and his rendition of snow.

 By the end of 1890s, Grabar had established himself as an art critic.
 In 1902, he joined Mir Iskusstva, although his relations with its leaders Sergei Diaghilev and Mstislav Dobuzhinsky were far from friendly.
 In 1910–1915, Grabar edited and published his opus magnum, the History of Russian Art.
 The History employed the finest artists and critics of the period; Grabar personally wrote the issues on architecture that set an unsurpassed standard of understanding and presenting the subject.
 Concurrently, he wrote and published a series of books on contemporary and historic Russian painters.
 In 1913, he was appointed executive director of the Tretyakov Gallery and launched an ambitious reform program that continued until 1926.
 Grabar diversified the Tretyakov collection into modern art and in 1917 published its first comprehensive catalogue.
 In 1921 Grabar became the first professor of Art restoration at the Moscow State University.
+Grabar helped establish research-based approaches to art restoration in Russia, including examination and documentation before restoration.
+The Tretyakov Gallery Magazine specifically credits him with introducing pre-restoration examination, photographic documentation, and collaborative decision-making during restoration.

 An experienced politician, Grabar stayed at the top of the Soviet art establishment until his death, excluding a brief voluntary retirement in 1933–1937.
 He managed art-restoration workshops (present-day Grabar Centre) during 1918–1930 and from 1944 to 1960.
 Grabar took active part in redistribution of former church art nationalized by the Bolsheviks and established new museums for the confiscated treasures.
 In 1943, he formulated the Soviet doctrine of compensating World War II losses with art looted in Germany.
 After the war, he personally advised Joseph Stalin on the preservation of architectural heritage.